WittmannF/sort-google-scholar/README.md

-### Sort Google Scholar by the Number of Citations
+## Sort Google Scholar by the Number of Citations
 This Python code ranks publications data from Google Scholar by the number of citations.
 It is useful for finding relevant papers in a specific field.

 The data acquired from Google Scholar is Title, Citations, Links and Rank.
+A new columns with the number of citations per year is also included.
-The example of the code will look for the top 100 papers related to the keyword, and rank them by the number of citations
+The example of the code will look for the top 100 papers related to the keyword, and rank them by the number of citations.
+This keyword can eiter be included in the command line terminal (`$python sortgs.py --kw 'my keyword'`) or edited in the original file.
-As output the file will return a .csv file ranked by the number of citations.
+As output, a .csv file will be returned with the name of the chosen keyword ranked by the number of citations.

 ### New Updated Code: `sortgs.py`
 ```
-usage: sortgs.py [-h] [--kw KW] [--sortby SORTBY] [--nresults NRESULTS]
+usage: sortgs.py [-h] [--kw KEYWORD] [--sortby SORTBY] [--nresults NRESULTS]
                  [--csvpath CSVPATH] [--notsavecsv] [--plotresults]
                  [--startyear STARTYEAR] [--endyear ENDYEAR]